payloadcms/payload-3.0-demo/README.md

 ### Find a bug?

-Open an issue at `https://github.com/payloadcms/payload` with as much detail as you can provide and we will tackle them as fast as we can.
+Open an issue on this repo at `https://github.com/payloadcms/payload-3.0-alpha-demo` with as much detail as you can provide and we will tackle them as fast as we can.
 Let's get stable!